woolfg/gassler.org/content/posts/stackoverflowish/postmortem-docker-upgrade/index.md

 - When docker shows network related error messages, it might be just the case that it can't pull the image from a private registry or in general, starts a container.
 It might not be related to the network at all.
 - Avoid manual changes or commands, as e.g. starting stacks and forgetting the necessary flag `--with-registry-auth`.
 - Even if you just changed something, the problem might be related to something else.
 So, try to narrow down the problem by also checking unrelated things.
-- Never ever use automated upgrades in production environments!
+- Pin your versions and do not allow any automated upgrades.
 - It is super difficult to find the root cause by googling, even if you have very specific error messages.
 - Another pair of eyes might have helped a lot, but it was middle of the night and it is "just" a cluster for side-projects.

 ## Credits

-- Thanks to [Mischa Helfenstein](https://www.linkedin.com/in/mischa-helfenstein/) for reviewing drafts of this post.
+- Thanks to [Andy Grunwald](https://twitter.com/andygrunwald/),[Mischa Helfenstein](https://www.linkedin.com/in/mischa-helfenstein/), and [Tim Hannemann](https://www.linkedin.com/in/timhannemann) for reviewing drafts of this post.